DarraghGeo/poker-rangeman/README.md

 #### `suitedOf(suit)`

 Filters the range to only include hands that are suited (both cards same suit) AND both cards match the specified suit.
-Returns a new RangeManager instance (immutable).

 **Parameters:**
 - `suit` (string): Suit to filter by (`'s'`, `'h'`, `'d'`, `'c'`)